kenberkeley/payroll-system-vue/README.md

 ├── api/ # API server source
 │   ├── config/
 │   ├── db/
-│   │   ├── db.json # Can access to the data at any time
+│   │   ├── db.json # You can see all the saved payslips here
 │   │   └── index.js
 │   ├── middlewares/
 │   ├── modules/ # Folder-by-feature